Madrid – The Royal Palace

 Spain Madrid park Oriente statue details

 Why a prancing horse?
-This posture is an exception to the theory of equestrian statues.
+This posture is an exception to The theory of equestrian statues.
 It was merely out of vanity.
 Philip IV wanted a more beautiful figure than his father, Philip III, on the Plaza Mayor.

 Espagne Madrid Philip III statue Playa Mayor